 As of the date on which the legal person ceases to be a customer of a financial institution or a professional intermediary.

-The competent authorities shall issue directives and circulars for the implementation of the provisions of this Article.”
+The competent authorities shall issue directives and circulars for the implementation of the provisions of this Article.

 Article (79)

-“Any person who commits any of the terrorism financing crimes stipulated in Article (3) of this Law shall be sentenced to life imprisonment, and a fine not less than (QR 5.000.000) five million Qatari Riyals and not more than (QR 10.000.000) ten million Qatari Riyals, or twice the value of the financing provided, whichever is greater.”
+Any person who commits any of the terrorism financing crimes stipulated in Article (3) of this Law shall be sentenced to life imprisonment, and a fine not less than (QR 5.000.000) five million Qatari Riyals and not more than (QR 10.000.000) ten million Qatari Riyals, or twice the value of the financing provided, whichever is greater.

 Article (83)

-“Any person who contravenes any freezing order issued by a competent authority or any provisional measures under the provisions of this Law, shall be sentenced to imprisonment for a term not exceeding three (3) years and a fine not more than (QR 10.000.000) ten million Qatari Riyals, or with one of these two penalties.”
+Any person who contravenes any freezing order issued by a competent authority or any provisional measures under the provisions of this Law, shall be sentenced to imprisonment for a term not exceeding three (3) years and a fine not more than (QR 10.000.000) ten million Qatari Riyals, or with one of these two penalties.

 Article (89/ Paragraph 3)

-“If, in cases where any of the offences stipulated in paragraph (1) of this Article is committed, and the perpetrator thereof has not been convicted because he is unknown or he died, the Public Prosecution may transmit the file to the competent court to order the confiscation of the seized funds if sufficient evidence is adduced that they constitute proceeds of crime.”
+If, in cases where any of the offences stipulated in paragraph (1) of this Article is committed, and the perpetrator thereof has not been convicted because he is unknown or he died, the Public Prosecution may transmit the file to the competent court to order the confiscation of the seized funds if sufficient evidence is adduced that they constitute proceeds of crime.

 Article (92)

-“In case of multiple offenders, the Court may exempt the perpetrator of the money laundering or terrorism financing offence from the penalty provided for in this Law, if the perpetrator notifies the competent authorities of the offence, before such authorities' knowledge of the offence or prior to its execution, and provided any useful information, actual and specific assistance to collect proofs of crime, apprehend perpetrators or deprive them from the proceeds or instrumentalities of crime.
+In case of multiple offenders, the Court may exempt the perpetrator of the money laundering or terrorism financing offence from the penalty provided for in this Law, if the perpetrator notifies the competent authorities of the offence, before such authorities' knowledge of the offence or prior to its execution, and provided any useful information, actual and specific assistance to collect proofs of crime, apprehend perpetrators or deprive them from the proceeds or instrumentalities of crime.

 The Court may decide to reduce the penalty in case the said informing is received after the knowledge of the competent authorities of the crime.
-The exemption from the penalty or the reduction thereof shall not preclude the confiscation of the proceeds or instrumentalities of crime.”
+The exemption from the penalty or the reduction thereof shall not preclude the confiscation of the proceeds or instrumentalities of crime.

 Article (2)